-The Audit Committee has responsibility for ensuring our risk management arrangements are sound and effective.
+Audit Committee has responsibility for ensuring our risk management arrangements are sound and effective.
 Their responsibilities are to:

-- approve the RMS and implementation plan and review it annually; - monitor the council's risk management and internal control arrangements; - commission and review an annual assessment of the effectiveness of the risk management and internal control framework; - approve the disclosure of the statement of internal control (SIC); - identify and prioritise risks facing the council working with appropriate officers.
+- approve the RMS (for forwarding to full council) and implementation plan and review it annually; - monitor the council's risk management and internal control arrangements; - commission and review an annual assessment of the effectiveness of the risk management and internal control framework; - approve the disclosure of the statement of internal control (SIC); - identify and prioritise risks facing the council working with appropriate officers.